Tourism Industry Development

 - seize the opportunity in Asia.

-- As part of the 2016-17 State Budget, the government announced the $33.5 million Advance Queensland: Connecting with Asia Strategy.
-This strategy is part of the Queensland Government’s $420 million accelerated Advance Queensland agenda.
+- Deliver the $33.5 million Advance Queensland: Connecting with Asia Strategy, part of the Queensland Government’s Advance Queensland agenda.

-- Deliver the annual DestinationQ Forum to bring together government and industry to grow Queensland jobs.
+- Deliver initiatives under the DestinationQ partnership to bring together government and industry to grow Queensland jobs.

 - Work with the tourism industry to deliver Destination Success: the 20-year plan for Queensland tourism, a long-term plan supported by short-term action plans.